 Americans spend more on prescription drugs than any other country globally, racking up more than $358 billion in costs in 2020 alone.

-You might feel stuck like there’s nothing you can do about those costs.
+You might feel stuck, like there’s nothing you can do about those costs.
 Most people get prescriptions filled at the pharmacy closest to home and don’t realize the location you select plays a role in how much you’ll pay.
 Keep reading for easy money-saving tips.

 It helped me a lot

 About a year ago, I had a rash on my arm.
 I got a prescription from my doctor, and when I went to the pharmacy to pick it up, the bill blew me away.
 The total was $175 for a tiny container of cortisone cream.
-I asked the pharmacist if that could possibly be right.
-That’s when he showed me a website that totally changed how I see prescriptions.
+I asked the pharmacist if that could be right.
+That’s when he showed me a website that changed how I see prescriptions.
 It’s called GoodRx.

-With our sponsor, GoodRx, you put in your ZIP code, enter the medication you’re looking for and you’ll get a list of where you can find it for the very best price.
+With our sponsor, GoodRx, you put in your ZIP code, enter the medication you’re looking for and you’ll get a list of where to find it for the very best price.
 We’re talking savings of up to 80%.
 The cream I needed?
 Instead of paying $175, the pharmacist and I found it through GoodRx for just $35.
 He scanned the price and I was good to go.